kevoriordan/spark-sql-to-scala-converter/README.md

 # spark-sql-to-scala-converter
-Convert Spark SQL code to Spark Scala
+Convert SQL code to Spark code (using Scala dialect)